Pre-Grooming Health Checks for Cats

 Now, let’s turn our attention to the pearly whites and beyond.
 Assessing your cat’s oral and dental health is akin to being their personal tooth fairy—minus the cash under the pillow.
 Instead, you get to ensure that their smiles stay as bright as the top of the fridge they love to perch on.

-First off, consider the sniff test.
+First off, ponder the sniff test.
 A cat’s breath isn’t meant to be minty fresh, but if their yawns smell more like a trash can on a hot day, it’s not something to shrug off.
 Bad breath can be a billboard for oral disease or tooth decay.

-Next, grab a flashlight—no, you’re not exploring a cave, but your cat’s mouth is a land full of mystery.
+Next, grab a flashlight—no, you are not exploring a cave, but your cat’s mouth is a land full of mystery.
 Gently lift the lips and cast a light on their gums.
 Healthy gums should be a pretty-in-pink, but if you hit upon redness or swelling, those are red flags.
 And those chompers should be clean and white(ish); brown or yellow plaque should ring alarm bells.

 Now don’t ignore those back molars; they can be a hotspot for dental drama.
 Poke around—it should be a no-go zone for growths or sores.
 If you spot anything unusual, plan a vet visit faster than your cat can dismiss your new décor.